 Parents/guardians should say good bye to their child at the entry point of the building and staff should be escorting children to their classroom

-Program will maintain smaller group sizes and follow the guidelines below:
+Program will maintain smaller group sizes.

 School districts are creating remote learning schedules and facilitating virtual engagements between teachers and students.
 Check with your school district for more information on engagement opportunities.

 Children should not bring their personal electronic devices to child care.
 Children may bring their district issued technology to program for school work related purposes.
 ESD 112 is not responsible for any damage or theft of this technology while in our program.
+We do ask that parents send technology fully charged, each day.
+We encourage children to bring headphones to support remote learning in a group setting.

 We know that school districts are planning for the needs of children who have delays and disabilities, or require additional support.
 If you believe your child needs additional support from certificated staff and/or specialists, please contact your child’s school to explore options.